-With certain computer motherboards / 100 GigE NIC combinations, a reliable data connection might not be possible.
+With certain computer motherboards / 10 GigE NIC combinations, a reliable data connection might not be possible.
 Frame drops are the result.

-To get rid of these frame drops, the 100 GigE interface of the camera has an adjustable bandwidth limit.
-Reducing the bandwidth will reduce the maximum frame rate.
-It might be not sufficient to reproduce stable bandwidth.
+To get rid of these frame drops, the 10 GigE interface of the camera does have an adjustable bandwidth limit.
+Reducing the bandwidth will reduce your maximum frame-rate, obviously.
+It might be not sufficient to reproduce stable bandwidth, though.